bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 Introduction
 ------------

-This section will explain how receivers and spenders can, respectively, request and make payments using Bitcoin—and how they can deal with complications such as `refunds <../devguide/payment_processing.html#issuing-refunds>`__ and `recurrent rebilling <../devguide/payment_processing.html#rebilling-recurring-payments>`__.
+This section will explain how receivers and spenders can, respectively, request and make payments using DigiByte—and how they can deal with complications such as `refunds <../devguide/payment_processing.html#issuing-refunds>`__ and `recurrent rebilling <../devguide/payment_processing.html#rebilling-recurring-payments>`__.

 .. figure:: /img/dev/en-payment-processing.svg
-   :alt: Bitcoin Payment Processing
+   :alt: DigiByte Payment Processing

-   Bitcoin Payment Processing
+   DigiByte Payment Processing

-The figure above illustrates payment processing using Bitcoin from a receiver’s perspective, starting with a new order.
+The figure above illustrates payment processing using DigiByte from a receiver’s perspective, starting with a new order.
 The following subsections will each address the three common steps and the three occasional or optional steps.

 It is worth mentioning that each of these steps can be outsourced by using third party APIs and services.

 Pricing Orders
 --------------

-Because of exchange rate variability between satoshis and national currencies (:ref:`fiat <term-fiat>`), many Bitcoin orders are priced in :ref:`fiat <term-fiat>` but paid in satoshis, necessitating a price conversion.
+Because of exchange rate variability between satoshis and national currencies (:ref:`fiat <term-fiat>`), many DigiByte orders are priced in :ref:`fiat <term-fiat>` but paid in satoshis, necessitating a price conversion.

 Exchange rate data is widely available through HTTP-based APIs provided by currency exchanges.
 Several organizations also aggregate data from multiple exchanges to create index prices, which are also available using HTTP-based APIs.